berndmichaely/chiffres-solver/README.md

 It is possible that no exact solution exists (e.g.: 1, 2, 3, 4, 5, 6 with goal 999).
 In this case the calculator searches for the best possible upper and lower narrowing solutions.

 The Button **»Clone Tab«** opens a new tab initialized with the same operands as the current tab.
 This allows to intentionally search for a narrowing solution, even if there is an exact solution.

+## Building the application

+Have a recent JDK installed, get the sources and run from the root directory:

+`> ./gradlew run`

+to run the application immediately or

+`> ./gradlew installDist`

+to build the application into the `./build/install/JChiffresFX` directory.